tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 This Perception stack consists of 2 separated modules and each module can be subdivided into following components:

 - Object Recognition (satisfies Requirement 1 and 2)
    - Detection
    - Tracking
    - Prediction
 - Traffic Light Recognition (satisfies requirement 3)
    - Detection
    - Classification

 ![Perception_component](/design/img/PerceptionComponent.png)

 **Key points of the structure**

-- Interfaces are clearly separated at the current algorithm level.
+- Interfaces are separated accoriding to the current algorithm level.
 - Enable complex autonomous driving use cases by including information like objects' future movement.
 - Depends on technology development in the future, this structure might be changed (e.g. E2E).